Showing full stacktraces

 Using the BugSnag CLI

-Our command line tool provides a toolbox of commands for uploading mapping files after your app has been built, rather than as part of the Gradle build.
-Consider the following when integrating the CLI in your post-build process:
+Our command line tool provides a toolbox of commands for uploading files and creating builds on your dashboard after your app has been built.
+This is particularly useful for integrating CI and non-Gradle systems.

 The simplest approach is to use the upload android-aab command with an Android App Bundle (AAB) as it contains all the necessary files: